 Try to spend at least 48 hours indoors if you can.
 This will give the fallout time to lose a lot of its energy.
 It’ll still be dangerous, but it’ll be much less dangerous than it was two days earlier.

 Have we survived the attack?
-Well, that really depends.
+Well, that depends.

-If we were within a mile of ground zero, then we’re almost definitely dead.
+We’re almost definitely dead if we were within a mile of ground zero.

-If we were within three miles of ground zero, we’re still most likely dead or dieing.
-This changes if we were within some kind of structure that prevented the radiation from getting to us and protects us from the fall out.
-We still need to wait out the next 48 hours with little to no supplies, but were in better shape than a lot of people.
+If we were within three miles of ground zero, we’re still most likely dead or dying.
+This changes if we were within some structure that prevents the radiation from getting to us and protects us from the fallout.
+We still need to wait the next 48 hours with little to no supplies, but we’re in better shape than many people.

-Anyone lucky enough to be at home, and be prepared is probably doing pretty well.
+Anyone lucky enough to be at home and prepared will probably survive a nuclear attack pretty well.

 Ultimately, a nuclear attack is survivable as long as you aren’t right in the initial blast area.
-So be prepared, and hope for the best!
+So be prepared, stay calm, and hope for the best!